jhill1/SEPwC/source/R_files.inc.rst

 .. index::
    single: files; R

-Writing software for scientific/research purposes often invovles reading in data from files.
+Writing software for scientific/research purposes often involves reading in data from files.
 R file handling is very powerful, but surprisingly easy to use and manage, but there are a lot of overlapping functions that do very similar things.

 Files in computing have a very long history and there's a lot of baggage carried over from this history.
 Some of this creeps into the jargon